Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Chargers stats and trends

-- In Los Angeles' 11 games this season, it has five wins against the spread.

-- This season, the Chargers won ATS in their only game as an underdog of 3.5 points or more.
+- The Chargers have covered the spread once this season when underdogs by 3 points or more (in two chances).

-- Los Angeles' games this year have gone over the total in four out of 11 opportunities (36.4%).
+- Los Angeles' games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Los Angeles is 4-2 against the spread and 5-1 overall when the team scores more than 20.5 points.
+- Los Angeles is 4-2 against the spread and 5-1 overall in games when it records more than 20.5 points.

 - The Chargers have 12 giveaways this season, while the Bengals have 14 takeaways.